Thanks for printing! Don't forget to come back to Meriwether & Tharp, LLC for fresh articles!

 In mediation, a neutral or impartial person facilitates settlement discussions between the parties in an attempt to settle the divorce case.

 So if you are like a number of our clients, you might find yourself skeptical about whether mediation actually could work to resolve your case.
-I mean the two parties have tried to work out a case themselves to no avail and they even hired attorneys on each side and both of the attorneys do not appear to be able to settle the case.
+Imagine that two parties have tried to work out a case themselves to no avail and they even hired attorneys on each side and both of the attorneys do not appear to be able to settle the case.
 Really, how could a neutral third party that does not have any authority to render a decision actually resolve the dispute if it has failed before?

 Well the surprising answer for some is - yes it can work – and it has worked many times in very difficult cases that have litigated for months and even years.
 So what is it about mediation that enables the parties to settle disputes that they were never able to settle themselves?